jsr-core/match/README.md

     ```ts
     const pattern = {
-        name: $('name'), // this value will be captured as unknown value
+        name: _('name'), // this value will be captured as unknown value
         address: {
-            country: $('country'), // you can write the placeholder anywhere,.
+            country: _('country'), // you can write the placeholder anywhere,.
             state: 'NY', // without place holder, matcher will compares the values using ===
         },
-        age: $('age', isNumber), // you can specify the type of placeholder with the type guard,
+        age: _('age', isNumber), // you can specify the type of placeholder with the type guard,
-        favorites: ['baseball', $('favorite')], // you can put the placeholder in an array
+        favorites: ['baseball', _('favorite')], // you can put the placeholder in an array
-        others: [$(1), $(Symbol.other)], // you can declare the placeholder with number or symbol
+        others: [_(1), _(Symbol.other)], // you can declare the placeholder with number or symbol
     }
     ```